gmodn/dm04/README.md

 <hr>

 # NOTE:
-Half-Life Deathmatch is currently on hold due to major changes within s&box.
-Once s&box becomes more stable, the project will continue.
+Half-Life Deathmatch is currently on hold due for the forseeable future, and is currently completely broken due to updates with s&box as a platform.

 [Half Life: Deathmatch](https://asset.party/gman/dm04) (Previously known as Deathmatch 2004, or DM04) is a Half-Life-themed Deathmatch experience in S&box.
 This is constantly in development, so any criticism is welcome, just make it constructive, please.